Renormalised two-point functions of CLE$_4$ gaskets: Twist field correlations via the Brownian loop soup

 \section{Twist field correlations via the Brownian loop soup}

 In this section we will define what we call the twist field correlations in simply connected domains using two different regularisations of the Brownian loop soup.
-We will also prove the conformal covariance of these correlations and finally provide a calculation of two point correlations in the disk.
+We will also prove the conformal covariance of these correlations and finally provide a calculation of two-point correlations in the disk.

 These correlations have been defined using a different cut-off - the cut-off in diameter of loops - also in \cite{CamiaGandolfiKleban16}, where it would be the winding field of the Brownian loop soup with parameter $\beta = \pi$.
 An underlying random field has been constructed in \cite{BrugCamiaLis2018winding}, again using different cut-offs.